rathaumons/pyppbox/docs/examples/example_07.rst

-Example 7: Use Result Tools
+Example 7: Use result tools
 ===========================

 - **Description**: Use :class:`ResIO` to store and generate a result text file.